 Meet the Team

 Since moving to Cornwall in 1999 I have been involved in developing a wide range of person-centred projects which have focused on engaging, supporting and helping individuals to progress on a personal, vocational and professional level.
-Working with Dyslexia Cornwall as a project manager I have the exciting responsibility of empowering dyslexic individuals to achieve their full potential by creating new services and focusing on the future sustainability of the charity.
+Working with Dyslexia Cornwall I have the exciting responsibility of empowering dyslexic individuals to achieve their full potential by creating new services and focusing on the future sustainability of the charity.

-On a personal level, I am married with a nine-year-old daughter who has recently been identified as having dyslexic tendencies.
+On a personal level, I am married with a ten-year-old daughter who has recently been identified as having dyslexic tendencies.
 After years of learning the theory of supporting people with specific learning difficulties I am now developing the practical experience to enable my daughter to progress through life with a smile.

-Shawn Brown – Outreach Dyslexia Adviser (Employment)
+Shawn Brown – Dyslexia Adviser

 As an Outreach Worker with Dyslexia Cornwall my work involves getting out and about around Cornwall, improving awareness of dyslexia through workshops and training events, as well as providing key services for dyslexic people.
 I’m also a qualified engineer and designer and split my time between my outreach role and working on an array of weird and wonderful design engineering projects.
 In 2010 I was also fortunate enough to be awarded the title of UK Young Engineer of the Year.